Primal Integrative Wellness

 The mindset that sustains it

 Shift from constant reactive mode to the proactive clarity of understanding your body.
-From 'I can't figure this out' to 'my health, my responsibility'—the foundation that makes every change stick.
+From “I can’t figure this out” to “my health, my responsibility”—the foundation that makes every change stick.

 Calm the allergies.
 Calm the hormones.
 Calm the chaos.
 That is the work—and it is absolutely possible.

-About Amy
+About Me

-Amy Jeffreys spent years dealing with skin that reacted to everything—contact dermatitis, solar urticaria, hives, sinus inflammation, and a growing list of sensitivities that no prescription or elimination diet fully resolved.
+I spent years dealing with skin that reacted to everything—contact dermatitis, solar urticaria, hives, sinus inflammation, and a growing list of sensitivities that no prescription or elimination diet fully resolved.

 What’s Possible